Ichinga-Samuel/django_unchained/notes/django_restframework/intro.md

 Django REST Framework views are similar except the end result is serialized data in JSON format, not the content for a web page!
 Django REST Framework views rely on a model, a URL, and a new file called a serializer.

+## Permissions

+There are actually four built-in project-level permissions settings we can use:

+* AllowAny `rest_framework.permissions.AllowAny` - any user, authenticated or not, has full access
+* IsAuthenticated `rest_framework.permissions.IsAuthenticated` - only authenticated, registered users have access
+* IsAdminUser `rest_framework.permissions.IsAdminUser` - only admins/superusers have access
+* IsAuthenticatedOrReadOnly `rest_framework.permissions.IsAuthenticatedOrReadOnly` - unauthorized users can view any
+  page, but only authenticated users have write, edit, or delete privilege